rstroop/nch-bootcamp/README.md

 	git push origin master
 ```

-Your application is now back to a known good state and you've completed the exercises for Day 2
+Your application is now back to a known good state and you've completed the exercises for Day 2.
+If you have time left over, add some features to the lab.feature file and create some rules of your own.

 ###Instructions###
 ##Day 3 - Integrating Services with Camel##